ucla/dcp-wordpress-plugin/README.md

 - [Github Component Examples(Gutenberg Source Code)](https://github.com/WordPress/gutenberg/tree/5b81cbc66c5d52f9603f77a60ec7864150173dd0/packages/components/src)

+### Issues and Bug Reporting

+To report an issue or bug please ad it to the [repository issue board](https://bitbucket.org/uclaucomm/ucla-wp-plugin/issues?status=new&status=open).
+Any community are welcome to contribute code solution or constructive comments to open issues on the board.

+### Branching

+All campus member must branch from development and submit all pull requests back into the development branch.

 ### Run Locally

 Pull the repository into /wp-content/plugins/ on a local WordPress environment and run `npm install`.